leonardo-panseri/cicero-on-vidor4000/README.md

 Directory                 | Contents
 ----------                | --------
-cicero-arduino-library    | Arduino library that provides an interface to use CICERO from Arduino's sketches cicero-compiler           | Python program that is responsible of producing the machine code for CICERO, starting from a regular expression constraints               | Constraint files for the FPGA, includes pinout and timings ip                        | Source code for IP blocks provided by Arduino projects                  | Quartus Prime project files for the FPGA
+cicero-arduino-library    | Arduino library that provides an interface to use CICERO from Arduino's sketches cicero_compiler           | Python program that is responsible of producing the machine code for CICERO, starting from a regular expression constraints               | Constraint files for the FPGA, includes pinout and timings ip                        | Source code for IP blocks provided by Arduino projects                  | Quartus Prime project files for the FPGA